thejhh/infolog/README.md

 1. Paging support
 3. Support for nicks/usernames (maybe by color)
-4. Support for adding labels to old events
 5. Automatically add labels based on search to new messages?
 6. Link for specific message
 7. Link for specific search